 Contact Law Offices of Paula Hannah, PLC

-Arizona probate laws can be complicated.
-Law Offices of Paula Hannah, PLC’s probate attorney, offers a free consultation to answer your questions on wills, probate, and an estate’s property distribution.
+Arizona estate planning laws can be complicated.
+Law Offices of Paula Hannah, PLC’s offers a free consultation to answer your questions on wills, trusts, and an estate’s property distribution.
 Schedule an appointment.